ProcrastinatorMuffin/EquityCalc/README.md

      java -cp bin com.equitycalc.EquityCalc
      ```
 4. Follow the on-screen instructions to input player hole cards and community cards, and to calculate and display win, loss, and split probabilities.
+5. To run the Java application using Maven:
+   - Compile the Java code:
+     ```
+     mvn compile
+     ```
+   - Run the Java application:
+     ```
+     mvn exec:java -Dexec.mainClass="com.equitycalc.EquityCalc"
+     ```
+6. Follow the on-screen instructions to input player hole cards and community cards, and to calculate and display win, loss, and split probabilities.